chadrik/gilded/README.md

 ## Installation

 First, install the module and its dependencies (mercurial and pygit2).
-For now you have to use a requirements file because it relies on an unreleased version of pygit2:

 ```
-pip install -r requirements
 pip install gilded
 ```